liveahero-wiki/liveahero-wiki.github.io/guide/battle.md

 - Misfortune: Activation rate of skills decreased by 20%.
 Duration decreases after the Hero performs an action.
 - Silence: Skill cannot be used.
 Duration decreases when the turn ends.
 It does not repeat.
 - Poison: Takes 5% of HP as damage at end of turn.
 Duration decreases when the turn ends.
 - Burn: Takes 10% of HP as damage at end of turn.
 Duration decreases when the turn ends.
-- Burn: Takes 10% of HP as damage at end of turn.
-Duration decreases when the turn ends.

 ## Battle acquisition EXP/ Relation